3EN-Cloud/autocomplete-netsuite/README.md

 **SuiteScript v1.0 supported:**

 * Support for all nlapi* functions.
-* Support for all nlobj* member functions.
+* Support for all nlobj* constructors and member functions.

 **SuiteScript v2.0 supported:**